1120 SW 5th Avenue, Room 1000, Portland, OR 97204

 Environmental Services began construction in October 2015 on the Hollywood-Grant Park Sewer and Stormwater Project at more than 80 sites.
 Over the next year and a half, this project will repair or replace 38,000 feet (about 7 miles) of public sewer pipes that are between 75 and 110 years old and in poor condition.
 The work includes constructing 12 green street planters and six sumps that will remove more than 1.2-million gallons of stormwater from the sewer system annually.
 These improvements will protect public health, property and the environment, and reduce the possibility of sewage releases into streets, homes and businesses.

-There may be periods of inactivity between construction phases.
+There will be periods of inactivity between construction phases.

 The contractor will use open trench construction, pipe bursting and cured-in-place pipe lining to repair sewers.
 Go to www.portlandoregon.gov/bes/methods for more information about sewer construction methods.